Symphony No. 3 (Mahler): Structure

 In its final form, the work has six movements, grouped into two parts:

 The first movement alone, with a normal duration of a little more than thirty minutes, sometimes forty, forms Part One of the symphony.
 Part Two consists of the other five movements and has a duration of about sixty to seventy minutes.

 As with each of his first four symphonies, Mahler originally provided a programme of sorts to explain the narrative of the piece.
 He did not reveal the structure and content to the public.
-But, at different times, he shared evolving versions of a program for the third symphony with various friends, including: Max Marschalk, a music critic; violist Natalie Bauer-Lechner, a close friend and confidante; and Anna von Mildenburg, the dramatic soprano and Mahler's lover during the summer of 1896 when he was completing the symphony.
+But, at different times, he shared evolving versions of a program for the third symphony with various friends: Max Marschalk, a music critic; violist Natalie Bauer-Lechner, a close friend and confidante; and Anna von Mildenburg, the dramatic soprano and Mahler's lover during the summer of 1896 when he was completing the symphony.
 Bauer-Lechner wrote in her private journal that Mahler said, "You can't imagine how it will sound!"

 In its simplest form, the program consists of a title for each of the six movements: